If you're looking for a way to spice up your timelapse captures, adding some rotation can be a good start. Here's my hands-on review of…

 The Camalapse 4 rotates in tiny steps.
 In general, each step is small enough that the result is smooth rotation.
 But because the rotation isn’t aligned with your camera’s shutter in the same way that much more expensive panning devices can, you can sometimes end up with the shutter activation becoming slightly misaligned with the steps.
 In practice, what that means is that you can get tiny jumps between frames that make it look less than silky smooth.
 That said, I’m nitpicking here.
 As you can see from this example, it’s pretty smooth, and most of the time, I haven’t found it to be much of an issue.

 But if you’re using it for something where frame-perfect, silky-smooth panning is a requirement, you’re probably going to have to upgrade to something a bit more sophisticated that can control the shutter and rotation in tandem.
 Oh, and this isn’t the type of shudder than can be fixed by stabilization tools in things like Final Cut Pro X–the results can be worse than the original.

-I did run into an issue when using the Camalapse in wind.
-There’s a little but of give between the two plates–the one that rotates and the base.
-With the Camalapse 4 by itself, it’s hardly noticeable, but the extra weight and leverage of a camera makes it more noticeable.
+I did run into an issue when using the Camalapse in the wind.
+There’s a little bit of give between the two plates–the one that rotates and the base.
+With the Camalapse 4 by itself, it’s hardly noticeable, but the extra weight and leverage of a camera make it more noticeable.
 Here’s what I mean: